Are There Specific Drone Laws In Nevada That Apply To Las Vegas?

 • Local Permits: Check if you need any special permits for specific activities in Las Vegas.

-See also Is It Illegal To Fly Drones Near The Las Vegas Strip?
+See also Why Is It Dangerous To Fly Drones In Las Vegas During High Winds Or Extreme Heat?

 Requirement Action Needed